 Let’s go to a booth.

 They all sat down.
-Harry ordered more drinks.
+Charlie ordered more drinks.
 Two Green Irons and a Mojito.
 Rebecca wanted the Mojito.

 Amber wasn’t anywhere to be seen.
 The girls didn’t mind.
 They knew she’d be with Sam.

 What’s he like?

 The girls were silent.
 Looked at each other.
 Made a few sounds, a low giggle.

 Charlie sipped at the Green Iron.
 He thought about the bartender.
 Wondered how many Green Irons he’d been through.
 Sipped again.
 It tasted even better with victory.
 Charlie destroyed the giant ship.
 The hero.

 I’m going to dance.